 Dental crowns are a popular choice for protecting and replacing missing or damaged teeth.
 Whether it’s the finishing touch for a dental implant or a standalone treatment for worn, cracked, weak, or discolored teeth, the team of experienced family dentists at West Brazos Dental Center in West Columbia, Texas, can help.
-Schedule an appointment online or over the phone.

 A dental crown, also known as a “cap,” fits over a damaged tooth.
 Crowns can strengthen teeth, protect them from further damage, and restore their function.
 They’re an effective restoration for teeth that: